Asadix85/Ktis-BlindCardGame/README.md

 The player with the highest score wins.

 If the final score is tied, the tied players enter a final random tie-break to determine the winner.

+### Tie in the Final Round

+If the last round ends in a tie and the tied players have no cards left to play, the cards remaining on the table are split evenly between them as fractional scores (for example, 2.5 cards each).

 ---